 Discovered in 1745. and thought to be a star cluster

 Tallest Pillar of Creation is 4 light-years high

 M16 is not too difficult to process.
 It is actually easy as long as you don't get too greedy when trying to show the fainter gases in the wings of the Eagle.
+You can see the cluster in the nebula without any issue and also the star forming region in the Pillars of Creation.
 Here is what a single shot looks like with our t3i and 3 minutes of exposure at ISO 400:

 The Eagle Nebula is an awesome target to capture, but most importantly an amazing nebula to revisit as your skills and equipment become better.
-We really cannot wait to be able to photograph it again with a CCD camera!
+We are glad we re-imaged this object 4 years later as the difference is incredible!